HaikuArchives/StreamRadio/docs/userguide.md

 ### Checking a radio station <a name = "manage_check"></a>

 Choose a station, then go to `Edit -> Check Station` to probe it.
-After a few seconds, the status bar should indicate whether the probe was successful or not.
+After a few seconds, the status bar should indicate whether the station is broadcasting.

 ![ProbeStation](screenshots/05_Probing_Station.png)